 Finding the Best Horse Racing Odds

-What’s more, if you choose to stake a bet at an exchange – on any kind of race – the odds are likely to change significantly.
-At an exchange, you will also be able to bet on a horse to not win a race – meaning that you could grab yourself a guaranteed win.
+What’s more, if you choose to stake a bet at an exchange (such as Spreadex horse racing) – on any kind of race – the odds are likely to change significantly.
+At an exchange, you will also be able to bet on a horse to not win a race (called laying) – meaning that you could grab yourself a guaranteed win.
 This strategy and system, however, can take some time to perfect and to make money from.

-To find the best horse racing odds online, your best bet is likely to head for a comparison site or, again, the exchange.
+To find the best horse racing odds online, your best bet is likely to head for a comparison site and make sure you compare betting websites or, again, the exchange.
 A comparison service will allow you to quickly check through all the best prices on horses likely to run in any given race.
 It’s here where you can work out which odds are likely to give you the most bang for your buck.

 Of course, the lower the number, the more likely it is that a horse is going to give you your stake back.
 For example, a 2/1 shot is likely to have a good chance of winning.
 ‘Evens’ shortens this even further, and when the second number is larger than the first you’re looking at even more assurance that you’re onto a good thing.